cmu462/DrawSVG/README.md

 When you are done, you should be able to draw `basic/test3.svg`, `basic/test4.svg`, and `basic/test5.svg`.

+Note that the vertices may be in counter-clockwise or clockwise order when passed in.
+Using the cross-product to check orientation may be helpful.

 #### Task 4: Anti-Aliasing Using Supersampling

 **This part of the assignment requires only knowledge of concepts from Lectures _Course Introduction_ and _Drawing a Triangle_.**